 The Federal Clean Water Act regulates discharges into U.S. waters through a National Pollutant Discharge Elimination System (NPDES) permit, administered through the State Water Resources Control Board (SWRCB) and the State Regional Water Quality Control Board (RWQCB) in California.
 The State and Central Coast RWQCB oversee a statewide General Permit regarding management of stormwater runoff from construction sites over one acre in size.
-Provisions of the Statewide Permit indicate that discharges of material other than stormwater into waters of the U.S. are prohibited; that storm water discharges not contain hazardous substances.
+Provisions of the Statewide Permit indicate that discharges of material other than stormwater into waters of the U.S. are prohibited; that storm water discharges shall not cause or threaten to cause pollution, contamination, or nuisance; and that storm water discharges not contain hazardous substances.
 The Statewide Permit also requires implementation of BMPs to achieve compliance with water quality standards.
 A BMP is defined as any program, technology, process, siting criteria, operating method, measure, or device which controls, prevents, removes, or reduces discharge of pollutants into bodies of water.